Your browser is unsupported

 Broad Economy

-• Were there changes to spending behavior/new orders during the quarter?
+• WWere there noticeable changes to spending at the consumer/customer level?

 • Did this vary across geographies?